DCsunset/docker-megacmd/README.md

 Docker image for [MEGAcmd](https://github.com/meganz/MEGAcmd)

-This image builds MAGAcmd from source following the instructions in the original repo.
+This image builds MEGAcmd from source following the instructions in the original repo.

 ## Usage